 Pregnancy-related melasma is caused by increased production of estrogen and progesterone.
 While there are no health-related impacts of hyperpigmentation, the changes in your appearance can be unsettling.

 While genetics has been proven to be a significant contributor to the development of stretch marks, some conditions can make a woman more susceptible.
 An unusually rapid weight gain (or loss) can increase the likelihood of stretch marks, as can breast enlargement surgery.
 Stretch marks are more common in women but do also occur with men.

 Many pregnant women find themselves surprised by sudden acne breakouts, typically during the first two trimesters.
 This can be attributed to a surge of androgen hormones.
-Androgens generally are thought of as “male” hormones; however, they are produced in small amounts by the female body.
+Androgens generally are thought of as “male” hormones; however, they are produced in small amounts by the female Healthy Body.
 Androgens are involved in the skin’s natural oil production.

 Any previous acne sufferer will be more prone to breakouts during pregnancy, as will any woman who regularly experiences acne at the onset of her menstrual cycle.
 Pregnancy-related acne usually goes away after childbirth, though an effective, gentle skin care regime will help speed up this process.

 Skin care during pregnancy is complicated by the fact that several common skin care ingredients are deemed to be medically unsafe for expecting women.

 Isotretinoin should be avoided by expecting mothers, as it can lead to congenital disabilities.

 Retinol and Vitamin A are best avoided, as high doses have been documented to lead to fetal deformities.

 Any neurotoxins (such as Botox) are also prohibited since they could cause paralysis in new babies.